 Bianca: Louisiana Bar Exam course instructor

-...in Political Science and Spanish Language and Literature.
+...New Orleans in 2019, and I graduated from Xavier University of Louisiana with a double-major in Political Science and Spanish Language and Literature.
 I have a passion for Spanish, College Essay, Math, Writing and Grammar, and Public Speaking.
 I have tutored both students and adults of all ages.
-I hope to tutor you or your student in the near future!
-I guarantee you will not be disappointed.
-Thank you for...
+I hope to tutor you or your...

 Education & Certification